LanceGin/dotp/README.md

 ## Feature

 * Generate a `otpauth url` with the b32 encoded string
-* Create a HOTP object with verification
+* Create and verify a HOTP object
-* Verify a HOTP token
-* Create a TOTP object with verification
+* Create and verify a TOTP object
-* Verify a TOTP token

 ### Installation